JohnSdev/Pathfinding-algorithms/README.md

 # Pathfinding-algorithms

 This was part of a school project to solve an algorithmic problem.
-I chose dynamic programig approach to solv the problem.
+I chose a dynamic programig approach to solve the problem.